Thursday, 6 October 2022

 548 New South Head Road, Double Bay NSW, Australia

-Poetica Petit featuring Peter Ramm and Eliza Scott.
+Poetica Petit featuring Peter Ramm and Maia Marsh.
 Come along for a night of words and song.

 Please come along and enjoy a night of poetry and song.
-I'll be reading alongside the amazing Eliza Scott.
+I'll be reading alongside the amazing Maia Marsh.
 Can't wait to see you there.